reemadelsamak/BRAG-warehouse/README.md

 The WMS database should store data that is needed to support the warehouse operations of receiving items from vendors to replenish on-hand inventory, the stocking of items, and the picking of items to fulfil customer orders.
 Integration Between MySQL Database, XLSX, and XML.

-Queries and reports– you can add more
+Queries and reports– you can add more:
 • Items ordered by a customer
 • Customers who ordered a particular item
 • Orders that were shipped late
 • Items ordered in a particular time period
 • Items supplied by a vendor
-• Vendors who supplied a particular item
-• Items received in a particular time period
+• Vendors who supplied a particular item• Items received in a particular time period
 • Items in inventory during a particular time period

 ## Context Design